FluxConnect

 Data isolation Built-in tenant separation Secure shares (per-supplier setup)

-Pricing €1/supplier/month + volume Credit-based, variable costs
+Pricing Volume-based from €500/month Custom pricing Credit-based, variable costs

 Why choose FluxConnect